 UPDATE on January 24, 2013, Defend Haiti.
 After a meeting of Haiti’s Senate Committee on Public Works and Communication, Minister of Public Works, Transportation and Communication Jacques Rousseau, and Director General of Mining and Energy Ludner Remarais on Tuesday, January 22, 2013, the Senate met and rejected the agreements made by Remarais with the U.S. and Canadian mining companies in December 2012, pending a review of the companies and the agreements.

 UPDATE on April 10, 2014, Miami Herald.
 Plans to dig a deep-sea port in Fort-Liberte, near Haiti’s Caracol Bay area, have been scrapped.
 If the plans had gone ahead, they would have destroyed a rare hotspot of biodiversity in the Caribbean with Haiti’s largest remaining mangroves and such a breathtaking variety of corals that the area had been slated to become a World Heritage Site and marine park.
 Apparently the controversy around the project discouraged potential investors.
-Instead of destroying Fort Liberte Bay, the existing port in Cap Haitien will be expanded, although its current operations are ten-fold under capacity.
+Instead of destroying Fort Liberte Bay, the existing port in Cap Haitien will be expanded, despite its current operations being ten-fold under capacity.